 And still, one more study found that coffee before a workout increases an athlete’s ability to draw extra energy and enhance their performance, particularly during endurance workouts.
 (3.)

-While coffee is actually a very natural substance (granted you are not adding artificial sweeteners, sugar or processed creams and milks), it is one of those ‘gray’ areas as to whether or not athletes really do benefit from the cup of Joe before a morning workout.
+It is one of those 'gray' areas as to whether or not athletes really benefit from the cup of Joe before a morning workout.

-And, much like our training methodology, caffeine consumption—and the amount of consumption—is completely individualized, depending on the client.
+And, much like our training methodology, caffeine consumption needs to be individualized, depending on the client.

 Trainee #1: Daily Exerciser.
 40-year-old male.
 Training for life.